imsayon/result-scrapper/README.md

 # .env
 RESULT_PORTAL_URL="[http://14.99.184.178:8080/birt/frameset](http://14.99.184.178:8080/birt/frameset)"

-▶️ Running the Application
+▶Running the Application
 Once the setup is complete, you can start the API server with Uvicorn.

 uvicorn app.main:app --reload

 The API will be running and available at http://127.0.0.1:8000.

-📖 API Endpoints
+API Endpoints
 You can access the interactive Swagger UI documentation at http://127.0.0.1:8000/docs.

 Method